Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Model and Estimator

-for some $\mathbf{d} \in \mathbb{R}^r$ and $\mathbf{c} \in L^2(D_\cY, \mathbb{R}^n)$. \end{theorem} This representer theorem was originally derived in the seminal work of~\citet{micchelli2005learning} which laid the groundwork for vector-valued RKHSs, sometimes called operator RKHSs.
-In Appendix~\ref{app:repthm}, we give an alternative proof of this result at the same level of generality for any loss function optimized over the space of an operator RKHS (i.e. not just integral operators).
-A similar representer theorem is also proven in~\citet{kadri2016operator} albeit with restrictive assumptions that the loss function and regularization term are quadratic.
+where $c_i \in L^2(D_\cY)$ for $i \in [n]$ are coefficient functions which are free to be determined. \end{theorem} The theorem above can be seen as a consequence of the general representer theorem derived in the seminal work of~\citet[Section~4, Theorem~4.1]{micchelli2005learning} which laid the groundwork for vector-valued RKHSs, sometimes called operator RKHSs.
+We give an alternative proof of this result in Appendix~\ref{app:repthm} at the same level of generality for any loss function optimized over the space of an operator RKHS (i.e. not just integral operators).
+A similar representer theorem is also proven in~\citet[Appendix~B, Theorem~9]{kadri2016operator} albeit with restrictive assumptions that the loss function and regularization term are quadratic.

-In practice, the representer theorem stated above in~\eqref{eq:fullrepresenter} has several undesirable qualities.
-First, the number of weight functions $c_i \in L^2(D_\cY)$ grows with the number of training data points $n$ which wastes memory and computation time.
-Second, the set of functions $\int_{D_\cX}K_1(x, y, \xi, \eta)F_i(\xi)d\xi$ that multiply the $c_i(\eta)$ become linearly dependent when the number of data points $n$ exceeds the discretization of $x$ times $y$ divided by that of $\eta$.
-So for $n$ sufficiently large, finding the true coefficients $c_i$ is an ill-posed problem with many optimal solutions.